Majnoon oil field: History

 On December 11, 2009, the Iraqi government awarded a license to a joint venture from Royal Dutch Shell and Petronas to take over operations at Majnoon Oilfield, and triple production from the estimated reserve of nearly 12.6 Goilbbl at a fee rate of $1.39/barrel.
 The consortium was awarded the contract out of 44 international companies, participating in the auction, with China National Petroleum Corporation (CNPC), ExxonMobil, Sinochem Corporation, Total specifically bidding on Majnoon field.
 The finalist alliance of CNPC and Total offering $1.75/barrel lost the bid.
-The deal intends a 20-year service and development of the field.
+The deal intended a 20-year service and development of the field.
 The contract was approved by Council of Ministers of Iraq on January 5, 2010.

 Shell agreed at the end of 2017 to exit the venture and hand over its operation to Basra Oil Company (BOC) by the end of June 2018.
-Shell was the operator and holder of 45 percent at Majnoon, with Malaysia's Petronas owning 30 percent, and Iraq's Missan Oil Company holding the remaining 25 percent.
+Shell was the operator and holder of 45 percent stake at Majnoon, with Malaysia's Petronas owning 30 percent, and Iraq's Missan Oil Company holding the remaining 25 percent.
 In June 2018 officials from Shell and Basra Oil Company met to mark the handing over of the operations of the field.